Jam2650/Cybersecurity-Portfolio/README.md

 ## About Me

-I’m [Your Name], a cybersecurity enthusiast with a passion for ethical hacking, risk management, and network security.
+I’m Jeff, a cybersecurity student with a passion for ethical hacking, risk management, and network security.
 I have experience in both offensive and defensive security, and I am constantly learning new skills to stay ahead of emerging threats.

 ## Skills

-- Programming: Python, Bash, C++
+- Programming: Python
 - Tools: Kali Linux, Burp Suite, Wireshark, Metasploit
 - Vulnerability Assessment, Exploitation, and Remediation
 - Web Application Security (OWASP)